lsaravia/MetawebsAssembly/MetawebsAssembly.md

 $$\lambda_g = \frac{L_g}{L_{(rand)}}$$

-where $C_g$ and $L_g$ are the clustering coefficient and the mean shortest path length of the network of interest $G$; $C_g$ and $C_{(rand)}$ are the same quantities for the corresponding E-R random network.
+where $C_g$ and $L_g$ are the clustering coefficient and the mean shortest path length of the network of interest $G$; $C_g$ and $C_{(rand)}$ are the same quantities for the corresponding Erdös-Rényi random network.
 Thus the quantitative small-world-ness is defined as:

 $$S = \frac{\gamma_g}{\lambda_g}$$

 and to determine if $S$ is statistically significant monte carlo methods are used.
-We constructed 1000 E-R networks with the same nodes $n$ and edges $m$ for the network of interest then we calculated $S$ for each random network and the lower and higher 99% quantiles of the $S$ distribution are called $ql,qh$:
+We constructed 1000 Erdös-Rényi networks with the same number of nodes $n$ and edges $m$ for the network of interest, then we calculated $S$ for each random network and the lower and higher 99% quantiles of the $S$ distribution are called $ql,qh$:

 $$CI = \frac{qh - ql}{2}$$